 The Link from China to First Nation People Can be found in their shared throat singing traditions

 Chinese people migrate.
 Some of them came to America and became First Nation People, Native Americans, Indians.
 Native Alaskan people picked up and traveled into Canada and settlled down for a time, but of course these same people decide to walk right into America and spread out from the east coast down to Florida, to the west coast of California and all over the middle of the U.S. China People aka First Nation American people are the same people.

 Among the pastoralists, emulating ambient sounds is as natural as speaking.
 Throat-singing is not taught formally (as music often is) but rather picked up, like a language.
 A large percentage of male herders can throat-sing, although not everyone is tuneful.
 A taboo against female throat-singers, based on a belief that it causes infertility, is gradually receding, and younger women are beginning to practice the technique as well.

-Interview with Lois Suluk-Locke, Inuit Throat Singer - Singing Dog Team Puppy
+Lois Suluk-Locke, Inuit Throat Singer - Singing Dog Team Puppy

 Listen to Lois Suluk-Locke speak about the particular style of throat singing from Arviat, Nunavut.
 Arviat is north of Churchill Manitoba, in the interview I said that Arviat was south of Churchill.

 - Alaska Throat Singers

 Inuit Throat Singing: Kathy Keknek and Janet Aglukkaq

 - Throat Singing Alash - Kongurei tuvan group alash taking the audience where they've never been before in the university of texas utopia theater.